fasseg/exp4j/README.md

 check out http://www.objecthunter.net/exp4j/

-What's new in this branch?
+What's new in this fork?
 ==========================

 Future variable support.
 This means that an expression can have unsolved variables that can be later solved during evaluation.